wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    supposed to do in failing to resolve a domain name, as this is the expected result when a domain can no longer be validated, protecting end users from a potential security threat.
-Use of a Negative Trust Anchor would allow the ISP to specifically remedy the failure to reach that domain, without compromising security for other sites.
+Use of a Negative Trust
-   This would result in a satisfied end user, with minimal impact to the ISP, while maintaining the security of DNSSEC for correctly maintained domains.